Philosophy courses offered in the 2019-2020 academic year that are recommended for first-year students

 PHIL UN2110 Philosophy and Feminism

 Is there an essential difference between women and men?
 How do questions about race conflict or overlap with those about gender?
 Is there a "normal" way of being "queer"?
 Introduction to philosophy and feminism through a critical discussion of these and other questions using historical and contemporary texts, art, and public lectures.
 Focus includes essentialism, difference, identity, knowledge, objectivity, and queerness.
-This course will have unrestricted enrollment and no required discussion section.

 PHIL UN2201 History of Philosophy II: Aquinas to Kant